Shared-Reality-Lab/BusShelterDetect/README.md

 Process:
 1) Collected videos of bus shelters
-2) Extracted frames from the videos (using the splitvideo.ipynb)
+2) Extracted frames from the videos (using the splitvideo.ipynb file from the ExtractFrames folder)
 3) Set bounding boxes for bus shelters in frame (using website https://www.makesense.ai/)